 Red TapeMOUNT ADAMS WILDERNESS: Between April 1 and October 31, a Cascade Volcano Pass is required if you wish to climb above 7,000 feet.
 This is a per-person fee-based pass that has a graduated cost depending on when you climb ($15 weekend vs. $10 weekday) and how often you climb (1-time pass vs. $30 annual pass).
-Passes are available for order online and receipt by mail (the PDF and RTF forms are linked at the bottom of the page), at the Mount Adams Ranger Station (see below), or at the Killen Creek Trailhead #113 (only 1-time passes available at Killen Creek).
+Passes are available by mail (the PDF and RTF forms are linked at the bottom of the page), at the Mount Adams Ranger Station (see below), or at the Killen Creek Trailhead #113 (only 1-time passes available at Killen Creek).
 Each person needs to have a volcano pass stub attached to their backpack.
 During other times, a free wilderness permit is required and can also be obtained from the Mount Adams Ranger District office.
 The maximum number of climbers per group is 12 (Ref: AKlein).
 See the USDA FS Mt.
 Adams Climbing Information page for more information.
 Both dogs and pack animals are allowed on this part of the mountain.
 Something to consider from Jeffrey King if you don't have time to pick up a pass: "Mount Adams is one of the few mountains where I have consistently encountered rangers hunting down individuals without volcano passes.
 Pay your $15.00 and get one."

 YAKIMA INDIAN RESERVATION: If you wish to climb the any of the routes that start in the Yakima Indian Reservation (e.g. Mazama Glacier, Klickitat Glacier, The Castle, or Rusk Glacier Headwall, etc.) and want to start your hike from Bird Creek Meadows, you will need a Yakima Indian Reservation Tract-D tribal-use permit.
 Interestingly enough, this permit is also available from the Mount Adams Ranger District office.
 Also, if you are not a member of the Yakima Indian Nation, your climbing season is restricted from July 1 to October 1.